Promotion of Access to Information Act (PAIA) and the Protection of Personal Information Act (POPIA)

-In simple terms, die purpose of the Act is to ensure that all South African institutions conduct themselves in a responsible manner when collecting, processing, storing and sharing another entity's personal information by holding them accountable should they abuse or compromise your personal information in any way.
+The purpose of the Protection of Personal Information Act 4 of 2013 (POPIA) is to ensure that all South African institutions conduct themselves in a responsible manner when collecting, processing, storing and sharing another individual's personal information by holding themselves accountable should they abuse or compromise such personal information in any way.

 - the type and extent of information you choose to share;

-- providing you with access to your own information as well as the right to have your information destroyed;
+- providing you with access to your own personal information as well as the right to have your information destroyed;

-- who has access to your information
+- who has access to your information;

 - how and where your information is stored; and